UBC-MDS/violent_crimes_usa/src/eda.md

 There are some potential issues with this variable:

-  - some police department oversees counties as well, for the purpose of this app, we only want to display information cities.
+  - some police departments oversee counties as well, for the purpose of this app, we only want to display information about cities.

   - the variable value “National” is not a meaningful entry for our app.